mauroquinteros/mauroquinteros/README.md

 ## Hi there 👋

-I am a software developer from Peru, passionate about backend development, with three years of experience primarily in startups and financial sector companies.
+I am a software developer from Peru, passionate about backend development, with four years of experience primarily in startups and financial sector companies.
 I enjoy working on personal projects aimed at enhancing productivity.
 Currently, I am expanding my skill set by learning frontend development.

 I am a curious, analytical, and resilient professional.
 When faced with challenges or uncertainty, I persist until I find a solution.